All Programs are In Person, via Zoom, or Both, as noted

 Music Events at New Horizons:

-New Horizons Music Week
+New Horizons Music Week:

-First Week of August Every Year Join other music lovers in a musical extravaganza!
+First Full Week of August Every Year Join other music lovers in a musical extravaganza!
 New Horizons hosts various presenters and musicians, focusing on the love and enjoyment of music.
 Hear beautiful renditions of the Piano and experienced vocalists accompanied by guitar and other instruments, indulge in an hour of songs performed by an accomplished tenor, experience the joy of Jazz, learn about the history of various musicians, music genres and pivotal musical events, and more!
 In Person ONLY at Narberth Borough Hall

-Last Session: August 2024 (August 5 to 8) 2 Musical Events a Day Lunch Provided Every Day (by advance order) Pianist Extraordinaire Bonnie Fay will Entertain at Lunch Daily Enjoy Delicious FREE Tasty Treats after Lunch Every Day, Sponsored by Local Organizations |
+2 Musical Events a Day Lunch Provided Every Day (by advance order) Enjoy Delicious FREE Tasty Treats after Lunch Every Day, Sponsored by Local Organizations |

 Travel Club:

-Last Stop: Greece...and Beyond! with Tour Guide Betsy Klausman (currently on hiatus) Travel to amazing and exciting places all over the world …without leaving the comfort and safety of your own couch, or needing to worry about the hassle of trip expenses or large crowds.
+July 2024 Last Stop: Greece...and Beyond! with Tour Guide Betsy Klausman (currently on hiatus) Travel to amazing and exciting places all over the world …without leaving the comfort and safety of your own couch, or needing to worry about the hassle of trip expenses or large crowds.
 Last Stop: July 2024: Greece...and Beyond!
 (Santorini and Istanbul) Our Eastern Mediterranean trip continues from the Greek Island of Santorini in the Aegean Sea onward to the beautiful and historic cities of Istanbul and Ephesus, where we will visit the Blue Mosque, Whirling Dervishes, Topkapi Palace and The Temple of Artemis.
 Whether you are an avid sightseer, a cultural aficionado, or just like to go someplace new every day, there is something awaiting you at each of these amazing and unique destinations on our multi-stop excursion.
 Grab your sense of adventure and hop on board for the trip of a lifetime to Greece…and Beyond!
 Presented by Tour Guide Betsy Klausman.
 On Zoom ONLY

-Wednesday, July 17 at 1:00 PM November Dates TBD |
+Wednesday, July 17 at 1:00 PM Upcoming Stop TBD |

 World Affairs Discussion Group